A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare enrollees in California includes overviews of these programs, including Medicaid nursing home benefits, Extra Help, and eligibility guidelines for assistance.
 Note that although people with disabilities and those who are 65 or older are subject to both income and asset limits for Medicaid eligibility, California will eliminate the asset restrictions as of 2024.

-How is California handling Medicaid renewals after the pandemic?
+How did California handle Medicaid renewals after the pandemic?

-The person will then need to effectuate their coverage, either by paying the first month’s premium by the end of the first month of coverage, or, if premium subsidies cover the entire premium, by agreeing to the terms and conditions of the coverage within the first month.
-People can opt out of this program, or select a different plan, or choose not to effectuate their auto-selected plan.
-Regardless, they still get a 60-day special enrollment period due to the loss of Medicaid, when they can pick a different plan.
+The person had to then effectuate their coverage, either by paying the first month’s premium by the end of the first month of coverage, or, if premium subsidies cover the entire premium, by agreeing to the terms and conditions of the coverage within the first month.
+People could opt out of this program, or select a different plan, or choose not to effectuate their auto-selected plan.
+By March 2024, more than 112,000 people had been automatically enrolled in a Covered California plan under this program.3

-By 2024, immigration status will no longer prevent anyone in California from receiving Medi-Cal benefits, regardless of their age.
-California has implemented changes over the last several years to achieve this incrementally, starting with children, then young adults and older adults, and then the rest of the adult population.
-As long as they qualify based on household income (and assets, for those who are disabled or age 65+; note that asset limits will be eliminated in California starting in 2024), undocumented immigrants can enroll in Medi-Cal (this will apply to all age groups by 2024):
+As of 2024, immigration status no longer prevents anyone in California from receiving Medi-Cal benefits, regardless of their age.
+California implemented changes over the last several years to achieve this incrementally, starting with children, then young adults and older adults, and then the rest of the adult population.
+As long as they qualify based on household income (asset limits were also eliminated in California starting in 2024), undocumented immigrants can enroll in Medi-Cal.

 • Undocumented immigrant children gained access to California Medicaid starting in May 2016, under the terms of SB4.